EXECUTIVE DIRECTOR & CO-CREATOR, EILEEN FISHER LEADERSHIP INSTITUTE

 Edinson continues to support existing programs and develop new ones with EFLI by contributing his creative mindset, background in embodiment practices such as dance and percussion and his continued desire to learn and grow.
 He actively continues his trainings in methods such as Theatre of the Oppressed, Creative Facilitation, Presencing and Theory U, Social Presencing Theater, and Life Purpose work with Marcelo Cardoso.
 As a graduate of SUNY Purchase holding a B.A. in Language & Culture and Latin American Studies, Edinson brings his love for culture, social justice and connecting people across perceived boundaries to each part of his work.
 He actively seeks out new partners to grow the work of empowering and improving individual lives and communities.

-Lover of sunlight and warm skies, low-key romance novel extraordinaire, and enthusiast of anything-chocolate-related, Jado was born and raised in Irvington, New York, and fell in love with EFLI in the summer of 2012, when she first participated in Activating Leadership.
+Born and raised in Irvington, New York, Jado fell in love with EFLI in the summer of 2012 when she first participated in Activating Leadership.
 Since then, she has continued in EFLI programming, served on the Youth Ambassador Board, completed the 2014 LiFe Fellowship, and now serves as a facilitator.

-Inspired by her experience in Activating Leadership where she had the chance to explore her own identity as a half-Japanese, half-American young women, Jado is currently living out her dreams in Tokyo, Japan.
-While there, Jado is exploring her own Japanese roots, while working with youth programs that support EFLI's mission of promoting leadership in young women.
-She is also working on developing ETC in Japan, an initiative made possible through the generous support of the United States Japan Foundation.
+Inspired by her experience in Activating Leadership, where she had the chance to explore her own identity as a half-Japanese, half-American young women, Jado is currently living out her dreams in Tokyo, Japan.
+While there, Jado is currently attending Temple University as a Political Science major.
+She is also working on developing EFLI's Japan Project initiatives, which has been made possible through the generous support of the United States Japan Foundation.